Cathy Skippington – Chair

 Stephen is a professional social worker who has spent most of his career working across mental health services in Sydney and rural NSW.
 Stephen has extensive managerial experience, although his clinical work with people who have mental illnesses and their families is where his focus lies.

 A graduate of the Australian Institute of Company Directors, Stephen was Senior Manager for policy and advocacy for the Australian Association of Social Workers.
 For 12 years he held a position on the board of Neami National, a national NGO providing mental health services across five states, four of those years as Chair.

-Matt is an experienced, client focused and dedicated health professional with over 30 years’ experience in the aged care industry.
+Matt joined the Board in 2017 and is an experienced, client focused and dedicated health professional with over 30 years’ experience in the aged care industry.
 Matt has a wealth of experience in community, retirement communities and care centres and has developed his clinical and business management expertise while providing effective executive leadership for a number of aged care organisations.

-Matt is currently CEO of a not-for-profit aged care organisation and delivers quality operational leadership on aged care issues affecting the industry.
+Matt recently retired as CEO of a not-for-profit aged care organisation and is currently providing support to aged care organisations in building retirement villages in a part time role.
 Matt is a graduate of the Australian Institute of Company Directors.

 Ram joined the Board in early 2020 and brings a wealth of financial management and accounting experience to Northside.
 He has almost 20 years experience in the accounting and finance field.
 He has held leadership and management roles across national and international companies, government departments and not-for-profit organisations.
 He currently serves as Director of Finance and ICT at Directions Health Services in Canberra.